 Another area-of-effect weapon, the Ravager shoots powerful plasma shots in piles of three.
 Strong in close quarters, you can also charge the gun to leave a pile of hot fire in an area, damaging those who walk through it.

-It's a fun one to use, and could help you get multikills in a small area, potentially giving you the chance to win a Mythic Medal.
+It's a fun one to use and could help you get multi-kills in a small area, potentially giving you a chance to win a Mythic Medal.
 If you want to learn a bit more about how to use it, check out our helpful Halo Infinite Ravager guide.